 The Wesley Foundation has been around for over a century and has seen many students pass through its doors.
 We love the opportunity to reconnect, like we did in Fall 2013 during our 100th anniversary festivities, and as we do at special events throughout the year.

 We also like to connect online.
-So please follow us on Facebook, Instagram and Twitter to see what today’s Wesley students are up to.
-And keep reading to see where your fellow Wesley alumni have ended up.
+So please follow us on Facebook, Instagram and Twitter to see what today’s Wesley students are doing.
+And keep reading to learn where your fellow Wesley alumni have gone with their lives.

 Stay in Touch and Up to Date

 You can find the Wesley Foundation newsletter here:

-Want to receive the newsletter by mail or email?
-Contact Wayne Wilson at firstname.lastname@example.org or 217-344-1120.
+Would you like to receive the newsletter by mail or email?
+Contact Wayne Wilson at firstname.lastname@example.org or call 217-344-1120.

 Where Will Wesley Take You?
 Alumni Profiles

-We’re gathering stories from our alumni about how Wesley prepared them for life beyond college, how it helped them grow into the people they have become.
-Want to share your stories?
+We’re gathering stories from our alumni about how Wesley prepared them for life beyond college and how it helped shape them into the people they have become.
+Want to share your story?
 We’d love to hear from you.
 Send an email to email@example.com.

 Check out two alumni profiles that give us (and our current students) a glimpse at where Wesley can take you.